riboviz/riboviz/docs/prep-riboviz-operation.md

 ## Workflow files log file

 `prep_riboviz.py` will capture information about the files read and written at each step of the workflow.
-The file location is specified via a `workflow_files_log_file` configuration parameter.
+The file file, `workflow_files.tsv`, is written into the output directory.

 The workflow files log file is a tab-separated values (TSV) file with the following columns: